Infestissumam: Infestissumam

 The album's title track, "Infestissumam", starts with a Gregorian chant and then morphs into a polyphonic melody.
 It is followed by an electric guitar riff and drums before transitioning to the next song.

 Per Aspera ad Inferi

-The second track is named, ungrammatically in Latin, "Per Aspera ad Inferi" (meaning "through difficulties, to hell" and alluding to the phrase per aspera ad astra).
+The second track is named, ungrammatically in Latin, "Per Aspera ad Inferi" (meaning "through difficulties, to hell" and alluding to the Latin motto per aspera ad astra).

 Jigolo Har Megiddo

 The fourth track, "Jigolo Har Megiddo" ("Gigolo of Meggido"), embodies the two central themes of the album: sexual desire and the Antichrist.
 Gigolo means male prostitute, and Har Migido is the Hebrew name for the Biblical location where the final battle against Satan would occur.
 According to Academic Jarell Paulissen, the main theme of the track is brought up in the second verse: